axibase/atsd/tutorials/getting-started.md

 ## Insert Initial Data

-To populate the database with some initial temperature readings, open the **Commands** tab and submit the following commands created using loops.
+To populate the database with some initial temperature readings, open the **Commands** tab and submit these commands, created using loops.

 ```ls
 <#list 1..20 as i>